Lifetime Disability Pension FAQs

 What Will it Cost to Get a Pension?

 Consult with an L&I lawyer.
-They can look at the facts of your case and let you know what it will take and if it is worth it to try and get a pension.
+They can look at the facts of your case and let you know what it will take and if it is worth trying to get a pension.

 Lawyers who do L&I pension work charge contingent fees.
 That means there should be no attorney fees unless you get the pension.
-Even then the fees get paid from the payments made by L&I and are not required up front or out of your pocket.
+If your lawyer does get you a pension, the fee gets paid from the payments made by L&I and is not required upfront or out of your pocket.

 Who Will Help Me Get this Pension

 Don’t count on L&I to help you get a pension.
 We are here to help you.
-We will be happy to give you advice and if you qualify then help you get the pension you so deserve.
+We will be happy to advise you and, if you qualify, help you get the pension you deserve.

-Losing your ability to work work again or losing a spouse is a major life setback but it’s not the end of the story.
-Contact Us and we will try and give your story a happy ending.
+Losing your ability to work again or losing a spouse is a major life setback, but it’s not the end of the story.
+Contact us, and we will try to give your story a happy ending.

 A Final Word About L&I Pensions